hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 In {{site.data.conrefs.hlf_full}} v1.0, peers enforce the concepts of administrators and members (or users).
 Administrators have permission to install {{site.data.conrefs.hlf_full}} chaincode for a new business network onto peers.
 Members do not have permission to install chaincode.
 In order to deploy a business network to a set of peers, you must provide an identity that has administrative rights to all of those peers.

-To make that identity and its certificates available, your must import the identity into the credential store used by {{site.data.conrefs.composer_full}}.
-To import the identity, use the [`composer identity import`](../reference/composer.card.import.html) command.
-When importing an identity, you do not assign it a secret, however the [`composer network deploy`](../reference/composer.network.deploy.html) command requires a secret.
-If you are using an imported identity, you can enter any value for the secret, and it will be ignored.
+To make that identity and its certificates available, you must create a Peer Admin business network card using the certificate and private key associated with the peer admin identity.
 {{site.data.conrefs.composer_full}} provides a sample {{site.data.conrefs.hlf_full}} v1.0 network.
 The peer administrator for this network is called `PeerAdmin`, and the identity is automatically imported for you when you use the sample scripts for starting the network.
 Please note that the peer administrator may be given a different name for other {{site.data.conrefs.hlf_full}} v1.0 networks.

 ## Business network administrators